+16.2.2 Informal Resolution.
 A basic degree student in a TST college seeking recourse under this section ought in the first instance to consult with the faculty or staff member responsible for the decision.
 In an issue regarding the academic aspects of a course, the person responsible is the instructor.
 Such consultation should take place within two months of the matter or decision complained of, or within two months of the end of the course, whichever is later.
 Both the staff member so consulted and the student are advised to record memoranda of such consultation.

-15.3 Secondary stages
+16.2.3 Secondary stages

-- 15.3.1 Where only one college is directly involved.
-If the matter is not resolved to the satisfaction of the student at an initial stage under paragraph 15.2, and if the faculty or staff member responsible for the decision is a faculty or staff member of the college in which the student is enrolled, the student shall next seek recourse according to the policies of the student's college. - 15.3.2 Where more than one college is directly involved.
-If the matter is not resolved to the satisfaction of the student at an initial stage under paragraph 15.2, and if the faculty or staff member responsible for the decision is not a faculty or staff member in which the student is enrolled, then the student shall seek the assistance of the basic degree director or other designated official in his or her college.
+16.2.3.1 Where only one college is directly involved.
+If the matter is not resolved to the satisfaction of the student at an initial stage under 16.2.1, and if the faculty or staff member responsible for the decision is a faculty or staff member of the college in which the student is enrolled, the student shall next seek recourse according to the policies of the student's college.

+16.2.3.2 Where more than one college is directly involved.
+If the matter is not resolved to the satisfaction of the student at an initial stage under paragraph 16.2.2, and if the faculty or staff member responsible for the decision is not a faculty or staff member in which the student is enrolled, then the student shall seek the assistance of the basic degree director or other designated official in his or her college.
 That official may be able to address the matter effectively in an informal way.
-Otherwise, the student shall submit a petition seeking redress.
-If the matter primarily involves a course, then the petition will be referred to the college in which the course is taught for disposition according to the policies and procedures of that college.
-If the matter does not primarily involve a course, the colleges involved shall decide which college will take jurisdiction. - 15.3.3 Documentation.
-The college considering the matter shall document the request or petition and its disposition, and, in the event of a further appeal under 15.4, shall make such documentation available to the appropriate authorities of the TST.
+Otherwise, the student shall submit an appeal seeking redress in the following manner: if the matter primarily involves a course, then the appeal will be submitted to the college in which the course is taught for disposition according to the policies and procedures of that college; if the matter does not primarily involve a course, the colleges involved shall decide which college will take jurisdiction.

+16.2.3.3 Documentation.
+The student shall provide the decision of the College, including its disposition, and, in the event of a further appeal under 16.4, shall make such documentation available to the appropriate authorities of the TST.